AuCson/aucson.github.io/_pages/about.md

 ## Research Interest

 My research interests mainly lie on **Natural Language Processing** and **Machine Learning**.
-I am especially interested in semi-superivsed learning on large-scale data as well as interpretable knowledge reasoning.
+I am especially interested in semi-superivsed knowledge mining on large-scale data as well as interpretable knowledge reasoning.
 My past research also covers task-oriented and corpus-based dialogue systems.

 I am currently working with Prof. Xiangyang Xue on post-hoc explanation of NLP models.